michael131468/some-ipks/README.md

 # dummy-ipk-repo-generator

-Generates lots of dummy ipks
+A python3 script to generate dummy ipks for use with opkg and opkg-utils.